Probing single electrons across 300 mm spin qubit wafers: Main text

-The scaling of classical chips according to Moore's Law has depended on significant advancements in process variation \cite{kuhn:2011} as well as density and speed.
-For spin qubits today, process variation and yield are significant challenges.
 It has not yet been clearly shown that CMOS manufacturing infrastructure can bring the same improvements to variation and yield of quantum devices as have been made for classical devices.
 Spin qubits have been made with hybrid fabrication flows, where industry-standard techniques are interleaved with research techniques such as e-beam lithography and/or liftoff \cite{li:2020, ha:2022}.
 More fully industry-compatible devices in Si-MOS have also been demonstrated \cite{ansaloni:2020, zwerver:2022} but are currently limited by high levels of disorder due to the qubits being formed directly at the Si/SiO$_{2}$ interface.
-Spin qubits hosted in epitaxial group-IV heterostructures offer reduced disorder \cite{deelman:2016, scappucci:2021, kotlyar:2022} but are less straightforward to integrate in an industry process, due to the 300 mm SiGe epitaxy and reduced thermal budget compared to CMOS.
+Spin qubits hosted in epitaxial group-IV heterostructures offer reduced disorder \cite{deelman:2016, scappucci:2021, kotlyar:2022} but are less straightforward to integrate in an industry process due to the 300 mm SiGe epitaxy, which comes with reduced thermal budget and increased valley splitting challenges \cite{losert:2023} compared to Si-MOS.